• Article

 Space VR Simulator No Logo + Listing Image

-Image courtesy Slingshot Aerospace.
+Image Courtesy: Slingshot Aerospace

 Earlier in 2021, US company Slingshot Aerospace announced a $1.2 million contract from US Space Force to create a virtual reality space simulator.
 Despite sounding like something out of a sci-fi film, the technology promises far-reaching applications for the way operators detect, understand, and deal with missile threats.